Medusa-Intelligence-Corp/TranslateTribune/DEV_GUIDE.md

 # Server Deployment (ADVANCED)

 This guide explains how to deploy and configure an automated task runner using Ignition configuration (see example [server-config-nosecrets.ign](./deploy/hosted_example/server-config-nosecrets.ign)).
-It should work on any linux you like but it has been successfully tested on **Flatcar Container Linux** and **Fedora CoreOS**.

 ## Overview